 Who Is Paul Manafort?

 Paul J. Manafort Jr. served as one of Donald J. Trump's campaign managers during America's 2016 presidential election.
 Prior to this Manafort had earned a reputation as a political consultant who offered his lobbying skills to clients around the globe, some of whom were among the world's most corrupt rulers.
 In October 2017, a federal grand jury indicted Manafort on 12 counts, including money laundering and conspiracy against the United States — a result from the investigation of special counsel Robert Mueller.
-In the first of two trials in 2018, Manafort was convicted on eight felony counts of bank and tax fraud.
+Following an August 2018 trial, in which he was convicted on eight counts of bank and tax fraud, and an attempted plea deal, he was sentenced to 7 1/2 years behind bars.

 On October 30, 2017, Manafort surrendered to the FBI to face a 12-count indictment.
 The charges included conspiracy, failing to register as a foreign agent, not reporting foreign income and making false statements.
 Manafort was also accused of laundering $18 million.
 In court he pleaded not guilty to the charges and was released on house arrest with a $10 million bond.